ifYF/grabbing_course/README.md

 # grabbing_course
-A software for Shanghai University students
+A cmd_software for Shanghai University students grab course with 16 processes
+Language: Chinese
+based on Python